HLVK03885U Cancelled Comparative Literature: Bodies in the Street: Introduction to Urban Cultural Analysis

-The course will be developed by Henrik Reeh, Associate Professor of Humanistic Urban Studies and Modern Culture, and taught by Henrik (half of it), and by one or more scholars in urban culture.
+The course will be taught by Henrik Reeh, Associate Professor of Humanistic Urban Studies and Modern Culture together with Associate Professor in Modern Culture Kristin Veel.

 I would propose that young graduates from the 4Cities Euromaster in Urban Studies get a chance, as their knowledge of humanistic urban studies and their cosmopolitan life experience comply well with this course.

 Bodies in the Streets: The Somaesthhetics of City Life.
 Ed.
 Richard Shusterman (Brill: Leiden, Boston, 2019).
 The Royal Library may be able to acquire an on-line access to this book for all participants in the course.